 The 2019 WRF project Agricultural Use of Recycled Water: Impediments and Incentives (Reuse-15-08/4775) takes stock of some of the top challenges involved with switching from traditional water sources to recycled water for agricultural irrigation-looking at causes of setbacks and potential challenges and offering strategic solutions.
-Through interviews with both utilities and growers, a spatial assessment of irrigated farmlands, case studies of successful projects around the world, and a collaborative workshop, the findings highlight the largely untapped potential for agricultural reuse and serve as a springboard for other research efforts including a follow-up study that is weighing the environmental, economic, and social costs and benefits of this agricultural water source.
+Through interviews with both utilities and growers, a spatial assessment of irrigated farmlands, case studies of successful projects around the world, and a collaborative workshop, the findings highlight the largely untapped potential for agricultural reuse and serve as a springboard for other research efforts-including a follow-up study that is weighing the environmental, economic, and social costs and benefits of this agricultural water source.

-This research also helped launch several WRF workshops and cross-sector events focused on finding collective solutions for overcoming challenges associated with agricultural reuse.
+This research also helped launch a number of WRF workshops and cross-sector events focused on finding collective solutions for overcoming the challenges associated with agricultural reuse.
 The 2018 Agricultural Water Reuse Workshop took an important collaborative step, bringing together the agricultural community, water utilities, regulatory agencies, and consultants to work toward the common goal of making water reuse more feasible for growers and utilities.
-The workshop, which attracted over 100 attendees, included presentations by WRF agricultural reuse researchers and an expert panel session to identify potential collaboration areas across sectors and future research gaps.
+The workshop, which attracted over 100 attendees, included expert presentations by WRF agricultural reuse researchers and an expert panel session to identify areas of potential collaboration across sectors and future research gaps.

-Another 2019 study also made strides in agricultural reuse, this time with a focus on groundwater recharge-which has the potential to restore more than 300,000 acre-feet of sustainable groundwater each year in California alone.
-Groundwater Replenishment with Recycled Water on Agricultural Land (Reuse-16-03/4782) documents how agricultural areas with a need for reliable water supplies, due to a lack of access to surface water or reduced availability of groundwater, could benefit from combining agricultural reuse with groundwater recharge, resulting in substantial cost savings.
-The research also covers top concerns, including pathogens, nutrients, salinity, crop risks, and regulations, and offers approaches to address these issues.
+Another 2019 study also made strides in the area of reuse on agricultural land, this time with a focus on groundwater recharge-which has the potential to restore more than 300,000 acre-feet of sustainable groundwater each year in California alone.
+Groundwater Replenishment with Recycled Water on Agricultural Land (Reuse-16-03) documents how agricultural areas with a need for reliable water supplies, due to a lack of access to surface water or reduced availability of groundwater, could benefit from combining agricultural reuse with groundwater recharge, resulting in substantial cost savings.
+The research also covers top concerns, including pathogens, nutrients, salinity, crop risks, and regulations, and offers potential approaches to address these issues.